REVIEW: CSC’s “Twelfth Night”–A Bawdy, Silly Welcome Escape

 Twelfth Night is the story of a pair of shipwrecked twins, Sebastian and Viola.
 Viola, as a young woman separated from her brother, disguises herself as a man named Cesario to serve Duke Orsino.
 Orsino is infatuated with countess Olivia, and sends “Cesario” to woo her on his behalf.
 Olivia falls in love with Viola (aka Cesario) instead, leading to a web of mistaken identities.

-Olivia also has two servants, the Puritan Malvolio and Maria, and a cousin, the drunken Sir Toby Belch who has a drinking buddy, Sir Andrew Aguecheek, and Feste the wise jester.
+Olivia also has two servants, the Puritan Malvolio and Maria.
+She also has an idle cousin, the drunken Sir Toby Belch who has a drinking buddy, Sir Andrew Aguecheek, and Feste the wise jester.

 The Cast